openstack/puppet-ceph/README.md

 * [I want to try this module, heard of ceph, want to see it in action] (USECASES.md#i-want-to-try-this-module,-heard-of-ceph,-want-to-see-it-in-action)
 * [I want to operate a production cluster] (USECASES.md#i-want-to-operate-a-production-cluster)
+* [I want to spawn a cluster configured with a puppetmaster as part of a continuous integration effort] (USECASES.md#i-want-to-spawn-a-cluster-configured-with-a-puppetmaster-as-part-of-a-continuous-integration-effort)

 Development
 -----------